step-chen/atlassian-dc-mcp-go/.lingma/rules/code_review.md

 The review includes:
 1. Code quality review - checking for potential bugs, readability, maintainability, and performance
 2. Database operation review - focusing on efficiency and security
+3. Jira Issue requirement compliance review - checking if the implementation matches the requirements
+4. Confluence documentation review - checking if related documentation is updated or created

 ## Usage